awsdocs/aws-cdk-guide/doc_source/resources.md

 ## Passing Unique Identifiers<a name="resources_identifiers"></a>

 Whenever possible, you should pass resources by reference, as described in the previous section\.
 However, there are cases where you have no other choice but to refer to a resource by one of its attributes\.
-For example, when you are using the low\-level AWS CloudFormation resources, or need to expose resources to the runtime components of an AWS CDK application, such as when referring to Λ functions through environment variables\.
+For example, when you are using the low\-level AWS CloudFormation resources, or need to expose resources to the runtime components of an AWS CDK application, such as when referring to Lambda functions through environment variables\.

 These identifiers are available as attributes on the resources, such as the following\.